The BAME Steering Group

-The BAME Steering group comprises of BAME staff from across the University departments with some student representation.
-The primary purpose of the BAME Steering group is to represent the interests and aspirations of BAME employees and students at BCU by embarking upon actions that will lead to parity of opportunity which includes White minorities.
+The BAME Steering Group comprises of Black, Asian and Minority Ethnic (BAME) staff from across the University departments with some student representation.
+The primary purpose of the BAME Steering Group is to represent the interests and aspirations of BAME employees and students at BCU by embarking upon actions that will lead to parity of opportunity which includes White minorities.
 The activities and actions of the group also assists in driving equality throughout all areas of the institution.

 The activities include: